xinggui007/viramp-project/docs/index.rst

 Welcome to VirAmp's documentation!
 ==================================

-VIRamp is a galaxy-based system for fast virus genome assembly and variation discovery.
+VirAmp is a galaxy-based system for fast virus genome assembly and variation discovery.

 Following is an overview of how VIRamp platform works: